 Sourced in New Zealand and tested for purity.
 Contains MGO, a natural compound touted for having healing properties.
 Some consumers reported noticeable results when used for skin irritations.
 Also nice for sweetening tea and coffee.
 Has a thick consistency.

-Expensive, plus you only get 8.8 oz. per jar.
+Expensive, plus you only get 8.8 ounces per jar.
 Not everyone likes the taste.

 Raw, unfiltered honey; U.S. Grade A. Thick and easy to spread on foods like biscuits and toast.
 Has a pleasant flavor.
-Large, 3 lb. jar for a reasonable price.
+Large 3-pound jar for a reasonable price.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.